 I am very self-aware of my emotions and know from past experiences how my mental health has and can be affected by isolation.
 I’ve become really aware of how important it is to put myself in the right kind of company and take the right steps for my own health.
 Although that may seem selfish to some, prioritising your own mental health is as especially important during these difficult times.
 As someone once said to me, ‘what good are you to yourself or anyone else if you’re not well’.
 Never has that meant more to me!

 At times likes this it becomes very clear that everyone adapts to change very differently.
 I know that my own coping mechanism is to try to stay positive.
-Some might find that stance annoying, but for me it doesn’t help to keep going over the dark side of our current reality, I prefer to focus on the things I can affect and the light at the end of this tunnel if I’m able.
+Some might find that stance frustrating or perhaps annoying, but for me it doesn’t help to keep going over the dark side of our current reality, I prefer to focus on the things I can affect and the light at the end of this tunnel if I’m able.

 There is so much advice on social media at the moment on ways to protect yourself from excessive anxiety caused by the spread of the Coronavirus.
 The impact of this virus is impacting everyone in unbelievable ways, but in many different ways.
 As I live on my own I’m very aware of how isolation will have an impact on my own mental health, so I know I have to take steps to decrease the negative impact as much as I can.